Ableytner/Book-App-Backend/README.md

 - "type": "book" (Defines what is requested)
 - "auth": (A dictionary containing authentification data)
     - "type": "token" (the type of authentification)
-    - "token": "arandomtoken" (the token that was received before)
+    - "token": "" (the token that was received before)
 - "data": (A dictionary containing the request data)
     - "book_id": 15 (the book_id of the requested book)